5 Archaeological Discoveries That Confirmed the Bible in 2025

 Dez 2025

-The year 2025 is proving extraordinary for biblical archaeology.
-While skeptics question the historicity of Scripture, shovels and brushes continue unearthing evidence that confirms millennia-old narratives and reveals surprising details about the biblical world.
+The year 2025 is proving to be extraordinary for biblical archaeology.
+While skeptics question the historicity of Scripture, shovels and brushes continue uncovering evidence that confirms millennia-old narratives and reveals surprising details about the biblical world.

-From the plains of Megiddo to carbon-14 dating laboratories, passing through the submerged ruins of Caesarea Maritima, archaeologists are making discoveries that not only confirm biblical accounts but also illuminate passages that have remained obscure for centuries.
+From the plains of Megiddo to carbon-14 dating laboratories, by way of the submerged ruins of Caesarea Maritima, archaeologists are making discoveries that not only confirm biblical accounts but also illuminate passages that have remained obscure for centuries.

-In this article, you'll learn about five archaeological discoveries from 2025 that are rewriting our understanding of the Bible — from the world's oldest winepress to a technological revolution that completely changed the dating of the Dead Sea Scrolls.
+In this article, you will discover five archaeological finds from 2025 that are rewriting our understanding of the Bible — from the oldest winepress in the world to a technological revolution that has completely changed the dating of the Dead Sea Scrolls.

-The World's Oldest Winepress Reveals the Millennial Symbolism of Wine in the Bible
+The World's Oldest Winepress Reveals the Ancient Symbolism of Wine in the Bible

 The World's Oldest Winepress